 This accreditation reaffirms the quality of Walden’s programs and support services, as well as our commitment to continuous assessment and improvement.
-Earning an ACBSP-accredited degree can benefit you as a business professional by:
+Earning a degree from an ACBSP-accredited program can benefit you as a business professional by:

-The MS in Project Management program at Walden is one of a limited number of programs worldwide accredited by the Global Accreditation Center (GAC) of the Project Management Institute (PMI)®, the world’s leading not-for-profit project management professional association.
+The MS in Project Management program at Walden University is accredited by the Global Accreditation Center (GAC) of the Project Management Institute (PMI)®, the world’s leading not-for-profit project management professional association.

 Additionally, as a graduate of Walden’s accredited MS in Project Management program, you receive 1,500 hours of experience* toward your Project Management Professional (PMP)® credential requirements†.

 *Only students matriculated in or graduating from a GAC-accredited program by June 30, 2014, and who apply for their credential exam no later than June 30, 2017, qualify for the 1,500 hour work experience credit.